refcell/capital/README.md

 # models

-A collection of deep valuation models and related theories, tools, and applications.
+A collection of deep valuation models.

+These models are highly subject to change overtime and may be automated.

+> **Warning**
+>
-Not Financial Advice.
+> Not Financial Advice.